 Coordinating hourly workers for large enterprises has never been a precise science: workers need to hear schedule updates, memos, crew changes, and notices about facilities they use on a regular basis.
 Some of those features can be accessed on smartphones—like schedules—but most existing solutions don’t go beyond that.

 Theatro built an employee communication platform built specifically for voice rather than email.
-Large teams can use it to leave behind the speaker systems and the walkie-talkies in favour of unobtrusive wearable technology.
+Large teams can use it to leave behind the speaker systems and the walkie-talkies in favor of unobtrusive wearable technology.
 This will improve the customer's in-store experience as well as the reliability of employee communication without the need to walk across an entire warehouse just to track down the guy with the product scanner.

-What if socks could sense strain before a runner suffered injury?
+What if socks could sense strain before a runner suffered an injury?
 What if jackets could make secure payments without risking a PIN?

 The new era of wearable technology will dive deeper, adding new layers of complexity to the health vertical as well as touching on authentication, finance, and—of course—user data insights.